jdisset/dracon/DOCSUMMARY.md

 Dracon is a modular configuration system and command-line interface (CLI) generator for Python, built on top of YAML.
 It extends standard YAML with powerful features for composing complex configurations and seamlessly integrates with Pydantic for type safety and validation.
+Dracon is designed to hit a "powerful but transparent" sweet spot.
+It avoids being overly simplistic (requiring manual boilerplate) or overly magical (hiding configuration details).
+The goal is to provide explicit, composable tools to manage configuration layers from files, environment variables, and the CLI in a structured, type-safe, and predictable way.

 # 1. Configuration Loading & Pydantic Integration